 "" A variety of roof forms and heights can be used to enhance the visual appeal of the building and reduce its overall mass.
 Roof forms should match the overall architectural style of the building.

-Example photo illustrating clearly defined and distinct building entrances.
+Example of a clearly defined and distinct building entrances.

-Example photo illustrating a building with massing that creates architectural variety.
+Example of a building with massing that creates architectural variety.